ramrom/rams_dot_files/cheatsheets/scala_cheatsheet.md

 ## MAJOR LIBS/FRAMEWORKS
 ### PLAY FRAMEWORK
+- docs: https://www.playframework.com/documentation
+- has backend that uses Akka-HTTP to process requests, it converts to/from Akka `HttpRequest`/`HttpResponse` into plays models
+    - AkkaHTTP handles nitty gritty of processing http requests, play add routing and application logic on top
+    - can use Netty backend as well(play 2.9), play 3 uses Pekko
-- supports async
+- generally async
     - Play WS(webservice) - client HTTP lib, a wrapper that uses diff backend like Netty and AsyncHttpClient
-- docs: https://www.playframework.com/documentation
+    - AkkaHTTP is non-blocking
 - precompile routes file is converted to scala code, then it's compiled and macwire can dep inj there
 - `Thread.sleep(1000)` will block thread, to delay in play we can invoke scheduler to delay scheduling future
     - play3 can schedule later: https://www.playframework.com/documentation/3.0.x/ScheduledTasks
     - see https://stackoverflow.com/questions/60425094/play-framework-how-to-purposely-delay-a-response
         - can use java's [ScheduledFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ScheduledExecutorService.html)
-- 2.8
+- MAJOR VERSIONS
-    - supports java 11
+    - 2.8 - supports java 11
     - 2.9 -
     - 3.0 - released 2023, replaced Akka/Akka-HTTP with Pekko/Pekko-HTTP
         - 2.9 and 3.0 offer same features and get parralel maintinence, 3.0 just switches to Pekko
 ### CATS
 - https://typelevel.org/cats/datatypes/ior.html
 - lots of useful FP types